penumbra-zone/penumbra/docs/protocol/src/zswap.md

 ZSwap executes trades against *concentrated liquidity* positions.

-Uniswap v3's insight was that that existing constant-product market makers like Uniswap v2 allocate liquidity inefficiently, spreading it uniformly over the entire range of possible prices for a trading pair.
+Uniswap v3's insight was that existing constant-product market makers like Uniswap v2 allocate liquidity inefficiently, spreading it uniformly over the entire range of possible prices for a trading pair.
 Instead, allowing liquidity providers (LPs) to restrict their liquidity to a price range of their choosing